humanSan/Heid-HealthDataDeidentify-CS4485/README.md

 ```sh
 streamlit run app.py
 ```
-Open your web browser and navigate to `http://localhost:8501`.
+The app should launch in your browser automatically.
+If it doesn't, try opening `http://localhost:8501` in your browser.

 ## ⚙️ How It Works